Enrolment & Welcome Week

 2. Submission via post mail

 In case you are out of town on submission date, you can also send the thesis by post, however, the time of delivery to the post-office is decisive.
-Therefore, please send the scanned copy of your consignment data via e-mail to the secretary´s office on Campus Rheinbach: firstname.lastname@example.org and put the MBA support team in Carbon Copy (CC) of your e-mail: email@example.com.
+Therefore, please send the scanned copy of your consignment data as well as a pdf-version of your MT via e-mail to the secretary´s office on Campus Rheinbach: firstname.lastname@example.org and put the MBA support team in Carbon Copy (CC) of your e-mail: email@example.com.
 For the shipping, please use the following receiving address of the university:

 University of Applied Sciences